 Create a persistent request for gatherv.

-int MPI_Gatherv_init(const void *sendbuf, int sendcount, MPI_Datatype sendtype, void *recvbuf,
+int MPI_Gatherv_init_c(const void *sendbuf, MPI_Count sendcount, MPI_Datatype sendtype,

 Thread and Interrupt Safety